atomjump/loop-server/plugins/README.md

 	$allowed_plugins = null;                    //Use the standard plugins (null), or an array of approved plugins from the plugin
 												//developer.
 However, plugins that work with before_msg will continue to work
 	$notification = true;						//Set to false to switch off notifications from this message
+	$always_send_email = false;					//Set to true to ensure an email will always be sent to the recipient(s).
+Usually, messages within around 20 minutes won't multiple-email the user (when false).
 ```

 Usage example: